A street view of downtown Sturgis, South Dakota

 Courtesy of Impresa Modular

 Each modular home is built in different modules to meet local, state, and regional building codes.
-These sections are transported to the home site, where they are set right into the foundation and attached to it.
-Since these homes are built in an environment-controlled factory, chances of them developing mold and mildew are slim to none.
+These sections are transported to the home site, where they are set onto the foundation and attached to it.

 Brewster Homes